Introduction

 .. ..
 Backup/Restore

-Use Works Orders to generate Bills of Materials to control the allocation and issuing of materials. miniMrp can use the allocation to forecast your materials requirements and generate shortage reports giving you the information you need when making purchasing decisions.
+Use Work Orders to generate Bills of Materials to control the allocation and issuing of materials. miniMrp can use the allocation to forecast your materials requirements and generate shortage reports giving you the information you need when making purchasing decisions.